 Participating landlords will receive timely housing assistance payments (HAP) each month by direct deposit or mail if requested.
 If your participating tenant has a loss in income and they report the loss to us in a timely manner, we will make the adjustment to pay a higher portion of the rent starting the following month.

-Due to the lack of affordable housing, you should not worry about having high vacancy rates.
+High vacancy rates can be avoided by opening up your property to tenants with vouchers and advertising on GoSection8‘s free property listing.
 Landlords can select their own criteria for tenants, as long as they follow local and federal fair housing guidelines.

-Free annual inspections are designed to ensure the landlord’s property is kept in decent, safe, and sanitary condition and that all participants comply with federal Housing Quality Standards (HQS) set by the U.S. Department of Housing and Urban Development Housing (HUD).
-Before your unit is rented to an HCV participant, it will be inspected, free of charge, to ensure it meets these standards.
+Before your unit is rented to an HCV participant, it will be inspected, free of charge, to ensure it meets the federal Housing Quality Standards (HQS) set by the U.S. Department of Housing and Urban Development Housing (HUD).
 If the unit fails an inspection, you will have time to make the repairs.
+See the inspection checklist here.